HasanHaider1/WebDev/README.md

 # WebDev
 ## How to run the project:
-Step 1: Go to Final Updates file.
+1. Go to Final Updates file.
-Step 2: Click on the last link.
+2. Click on the last link.
-Step 3: Download the zip folder.
+3. Download the zip folder.
-Step 4: Extract the folder.
+4. Extract the folder.
-Step 5: Recover the database using the .bak.
+5. Recover the database using the .bak ( this will work only in sql server 2018 or higher).
-Step 6: Run the solution using viusal studio (2015 or higher).
+6. Run the solution using viusal studio (2015 or higher).

                                     FEATURES AVAILABLE
 1. Browser-based App -> default
 2. ASP.net MVC -> default